“What is the best way to learn Affiliate Marketing?” – the million dollar question (with a million dollar answer coincidentally)

-As someone who is in my twilight years I find it fascinating to watch and read the successes and failures of “wannabe” affiliate marketers.
+As someone who is in my twilight years I find it fascinating to watch and read the successes and failures of “wannabe” Affiliate Marketers – most are in too much of a rush and expect overnight success. it doesn’t work that way.

 As a golf coach I know from personal experience that people all have a preferred learning process or method.